hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task3.md

 | `cancellation_result` | `List[CancellationResult]` | List of `CancellationResult`. `CancellationResult.success` is assigned `True` if the particular order(identified by Client Order ID) is successfully cancelled |

 !!! note
-In some cases, where an exchange does not have a cancel all orders endpoint, the we will have to call `_execute_cancel()` for each in-flight order.
-In the case when the exchange handles a cancellation requests asychronously, it is advisable to use another API request to fetch all **OPEN** orders.
-Using this return values, cross reference with the submitted cancellation request.
+In some cases, where an exchange does not have a cancel all orders endpoint, we will have to call `_execute_cancel()` for each in-flight order.
+In the case when the exchange handles cancellation requests asychronously, it is advisable to use another API request to fetch all **OPEN** orders.
+Using the returned values, cross reference with the submitted cancellation request.
 Orders that have been successfully cancelled should no longer be reflected as an **OPEN** order and thus should be marked as `CancellationResult.success`.

 #### **_async_** `_execute_cancel()`